-The following guide should give you an idea of how to judge a sale to find a mattress that is right for you and not just something you settled with because the price was so low.
-If you’re patient and prepared to shop around a little, you should be able to upgrade your sleep while staying within your budget.
+The following guide should give you an idea of how to judge a sale to find a mattress that is right for you, rather than only going by the price.
+As a result, you should be able to upgrade your sleep quality while staying within your budget.

 Value vs. Price

-Many folks focus on the actual percentage off of an item without considering the product’s overall value.
-There are many retailers who can and will mark up their original price significantly so that the actual percentage (40%, 50%, etc) is high enough to get your attention.
+Shoppers may often focus on what the percentage off is for a mattress without considering the product’s overall value.
+Many retailers can and will mark up their original price significantly so that the actual percentage (40%, 50%, etc) is high enough to get your attention.

-If you look closer at the deal you may find that the product’s quality is almost exactly the same as another brand that is already priced much lower.
-Be sure to factor quality into your assessment of the discount, because things that are higher priced are not always the best and may certainly not be the best for you and your sleep.
+If you look closer at the deal, you may find that the product’s quality is almost the same as another brand that is already priced much lower.
+Be sure to factor quality into your assessment of the discount, because things that are higher priced are not always the best and may not work for you.

 You’ll also want to look at the fine print.
-In some cases, your discount may be available through a rebate, that will require a little extra money up front from you and a little legwork to see that money returned to your wallet.
+In some cases, your discount may be available through a rebate, which will require extra money upfront and a little legwork to see that money returned to your wallet.
 Other deals may exclude some models within the brand’s line of mattresses or have other limitations that may affect the quality of the discount.

 Not all warranties are built the same, either.
-A brand may have a warranty that covers several decades, but their requirements for making a successful claim may differ from another brand’s warranty that seems shorter time-wise.
-Make sure you ask questions of the sales representative either online or in a store to make sure that you are comfortable with the amount of coverage that your sleep products come with.
+A brand may have a warranty that covers several decades, but their requirements for making a successful claim may differ from another brand’s warranty that’s shorter.
+Make sure you ask questions either online or in-store to make sure you are comfortable with the amount of coverage that your sleep products come with.

 The overhead required to sell mattresses within a store can be significant, and generally, brands that you find in stores may be more expensive than deals you would find online.
-This can all change during a sale over a holiday weekend when the best price may just be up for grabs if you shop around and play your cards right.
-Some of the biggest box stores will place ads in their windows and local newspapers and television stations before a big sale, so keep your eyes open to see what they’re offering.
+This can all change during a holiday sale, when the best price may be up for grabs if you shop around and play your cards right.
+Some of the biggest box stores will place ads in their windows and on local newspapers and television stations before a big sale, so keep your eyes and ears open to see what they’re offering.

-The idea of facing crowds of shoppers out on the holiday weekend trying to score deals and sales people pressuring you to commit to their products may not appeal to you.
-If this is the case, you may think about shopping online and still receive great deals with a lot less stress and worry.
-If you’re concerned not being able to see the bed in person, you can rest easier knowing that almost all online brands offer some kind of at-home sleep trial that let you keep the bed risk-free from 30 days to a whole year.
+The idea of facing crowds of shoppers and salespeople pressuring you to buy their products may not appeal to you.
+If this is the case, consider shopping online to still receive great deals without the stress of in-person browsing.
+If you’re concerned about not being able to see the bed in person, you can rest easier knowing that almost all online brands offer at-home sleep trials that let you keep the bed risk-free from 30 days to a whole year.

-Because online companies can save on the costs of paying hundreds of middlemen in a factory to store supply chain, they often can offer highly competitive prices on materials that may cost a lot more in a brick-and-mortar setup, and their original prices may even be lower than a store’s sale price.
+Because online companies sell directly to consumers, they cut out extra middlemen costs.
+As a result, they can offer highly competitive prices on beds that may cost hundreds more in a brick-and-mortar setup, and their original prices may even be lower than a store’s sale price.

-Depending on what you are shopping for and what your budget is, there may be a whole host of questions to ask when you’re trying to narrow in on a brand.
-Not all types of beds are created equal, each product will have some advantage over the others for each individual person and their preferences.
+Depending on what you are shopping for and your budget, there may be a host of questions to ask as you narrow in on a brand.
+Not all types of beds are created equal; each product will have some advantage over the others for different individuals and their preferences.

-When memory products were first introduced, they really caught on because of their ability to evenly distribute weight and reduce pressure build-up on resting joints, but many people felt uncomfortably stuck in the materials or overly hot when sleeping in them.
-When shopping more modern memory brands, keep your eyes open for cooling features that can mitigate heat or responsive materials either in the base or surface that can help you when you’re switching positions.
+When memory products were first introduced, they caught on because of their ability to evenly distribute weight and reduce pressure build-up on resting joints.
+However, many people felt uncomfortably stuck in the materials or overly hot when sleeping in them.
+When shopping for more modern memory brands, look for cooling features that can mitigate heat or responsive materials either in the base or surface that can help you when you’re switching positions.

 Bed-in-a-box memory brands do not always have the most supportive edges, so you’ll also want to consider this when shopping if it is important to you.
 Stronger edges can give you more room on your sleep surface or allow you to sit comfortably when getting dressed.
-Some memory mattresses will reinforce the edges to address this, so you may want to ask about it when you’re shopping.
+Some memory mattresses will reinforce the edges to address this, so be sure to ask about it when you’re shopping.

 See our top memory foam picks here.

 Most people have slept on an innerspring mattress at some point in their lives and are familiar with what the traditional feel is like.
-More up-to-date choices have come a long way towards changing that up, however, and there are a few features to look out for if you’re looking to upgrade your innerspring experience.
+More up-to-date choices have come a long way towards changing that up, though, and there are a few features to look out for if you plan to upgrade your innerspring experience.

-When coils depress individually they conform more exactly to your sleeping shape and they can also reduce the amount of motion that vibrates through the bed and potentially wakes your partner.
+When coils compress individually they conform more closely to your shape, and they can reduce the amount of motion that vibrates through the bed and potentially wakes your partner.
 These pockets can also cut down on the amount of noise or squeaking you hear when you roll over or change positions.
 Some newer brands have coil-on-coil systems that let you experience the best of both traditional and modern with premium support and comfort.

-Hybrids or innerspring mattresses with more foam can also offer more pressure relief than coil systems alone, so if you’re worried about pressure and sore joints, you may want to look at brands that go above and beyond to wrap their bed in contouring foam.
+Additionally, hybrids or innerspring mattresses with more foam can offer more pressure relief than coil systems alone, so if you’re worried about pressure and sore joints, you may want to look at brands that go above and beyond to wrap their bed in contouring foam.

 See our innerspring favorites here.

-Latex beds capture a lot of what’s great about memory foam but have a natural ability to mitigate heat and are more responsive for easy repositioning.
-If these are features you prefer, you may want to look into the many latex options that have been cropping up from many of the top brands out there.
-Latex can be more expensive, though, depending on how all-natural or organic the foam is inside the bed, and synthetic choices or natural and synthetic blends can save you some money.
+Latex beds capture a lot of what’s great about memory foam but have a natural ability to mitigate heat and are more responsive for easier repositioning.
+If these are features you prefer, consider looking at latex mattress options.
+Latex can be more expensive, though, depending on how all-natural or organic the foam is inside the bed.
+However, synthetic choices or natural and synthetic blends can help save you money.

 When shopping, you may see words like Dunlop or Talalay, and this refers to the process used to manufacture the foam.
-Talalay is generally seen as high-end and buoyant, while Dunlop is a bit more organic and is slightly more dense and heavy.
+Talalay is generally seen as high-end and buoyant, while Dunlop is a bit more organic and dense.
 Pay close attention to reviews (there are many latex bed reviews on our site) for exact details on how the latex is processed and how the bed feels so you’re sure to find the right fit.

 Our latex picks and guide can be found here if you want more info.

-Bed-in-the-box hybrids sometimes have to make sacrifices in the edge support category in order to go through their compression process, so be sure to look into that if sitting on the side of the bed or maximizing your space is a priority for you.
-Some brands have reinforced the edges to lessen this effect, so be sure to ask about that as well when you’re investigating your purchase.
+Bed-in-the-box hybrids sometimes have to make sacrifices in edge support to compress the mattress for shipping, so be sure to look into that if sitting on the side of the bed or maximizing your space is a priority.
+Some brands have reinforced the edges to lessen this effect, so ask about that as well when you’re investigating your purchase.

 Check out our hybrid favorites here.